-When the BoxCaster is plugged into a power source, the white LEDs glows dimly.
+When the BoxCaster is plugged into a power source, the white LED lights glow dimly.
 After ~30 seconds these LEDs should get noticeably brighter indicating that your unit is fully powered up.

 The cloud will light up green once the box is able to talk to BoxCast servers.
 If this icon does not turn green, it is likely due to an inactive ethernet connection or a firewall issue.